Hardings Wood Junction: History

-The Trent and Mersey Canal was authorised by an Act of Parliament in 1766, and construction began at once.
+The Trent and Mersey Canal was authorised by the Trent and Mersey Canal Act 1766 (6 Geo.
+3. c.
+96), and construction began at once.
 After rising through 40 locks from Shardlow on the River Trent, the 93 mi canal had a short summit section, most of which was through the 2897 yd Harecastle Tunnel, before it began its descent through another 36 locks to reach Preston Brook and the Bridgewater Canal.
 It was completed in 1777.

 From the time of its opening, there were plans for a canal through Macclesfield, but no firm action was taken until 1824.
-Thomas Telford produced a survey in 1825, and an Act of Parliament was obtained in 1826, but although it was based on Telford's design, he did not oversee the work, which was managed by William Crosley.
+Thomas Telford produced a survey in 1825, and the Macclesfield Canal Act 1826 (7 Geo.
+4. c. xxx) was obtained, but although it was based on Telford's design, he did not oversee the work, which was managed by William Crosley.
 At the same time, Brindley's original tunnel at Harecastle was sinking, and Telford's new tunnel was authorised in 1823, which would be larger than the old one, and would incorporate a towpath.
 It was slightly longer, at 2926 yd but was completed in just over two years, opening on 16 March 1827.
-The Trent and Mersey were keen to ensure that none of their limited water supply was lost to the Macclesfield Canal, and obtained an Act of Parliament in 1827, which gave them powers to build the first 1.5 mi of it, to Hall Green Stop Lock.
+The Trent and Mersey were keen to ensure that none of their limited water supply was lost to the Macclesfield Canal, and obtained the Trent and Mersey Canal Act 1827 (7 & 8 Geo.
+4. c. lxxxi), which gave them powers to build the first 1.5 mi of it, to Hall Green Stop Lock.
 They insisted that the water level of the Macclesfield canal should be maintained 1 ft higher than their section, which was known as the Hall Green Branch, so that water passed from the Macclesfield Canal, rather than to it.
 The canal, and hence the junction, opened in 1831.